 If Python support is absent then Vim needs to be compiled with it.
 To do this use --enable-pythoninterp ./configure flag (Python 3 uses --enable-python3interp flag instead).
 Note that this also requires the related Python headers to be installed.
 Please consult distribution's documentation for details on how to compile and install packages.

-Vim version 7.4 or newer is recommended for performance reasons, but Powerline is known to work on vim-7.0.112 (some segments may not work though as it was not actually tested).
+Vim version 7.4 or newer is recommended for performance reasons, but Powerline supports Vim 7.0.112 and higher.